-Alabama winner may not take office until 2018
+Alabama's Doug Jones may not take office until 2018

 Why the delay?

-Once Alabama finishes voting, each of the 67 counties will have until December 22 to report the results to the Alabama secretary of state's office.
+Each of the 67 counties will have until December 22 to report the results to the Alabama secretary of state's office.

 After receiving the results, the State Canvassing Board -- which includes the governor, secretary of state and attorney general -- will have until January 3 to certify them.
 Alabama law requires at least two of the three members to be present for the certification.

-The secretary of state's office tells CNN they expect to certify the results between December 27-29.
+The secretary of state's office told CNN before the election they expect to certify the results between December 27-29.
 That is contingent upon every county reporting their results on time.
 The office noted that a delay from one of the 67 counties could delay final certification.

 Assuming all results are reported on time, Alabama can notify the Senate immediately, which would allow the winner to be sworn in at that time.